wharton/drf-excel/README.md

 ## Configuring Styles

-Styles can be added to your worksheet header, column header row, and body rows, from view attributes `header`, `column_header`, `body`.
+Styles can be added to your worksheet header, column header row, body and column data from view attributes `header`, `column_header`, `body`, `column_data_styles`.
 Any arguments from [the OpenPyXL package](https://openpyxl.readthedocs.io/en/stable/styles.html) can be used for font, alignment, fill and border_side (border will always be all side of cell).

+If provided, column data styles will override body style

+Note that column data styles can take an extra 'format' argument that follows [openpyxl formats](https://openpyxl.readthedocs.io/en/stable/_modules/openpyxl/styles/numbers.html).

 ```python
 class MyExampleViewSet(XLSXFileMixin, ReadOnlyModelViewSet):